Fabric

 • path (Union[str, Path]) – A path to where the file is located

-• state (Optional[Dict[str, Union[Module, Optimizer, Any]]]) – A dictionary of objects whose state will be restored in-place from the checkpoint path.
+• state (Optional[dict[str, Union[Module, Optimizer, Any]]]) – A dictionary of objects whose state will be restored in-place from the checkpoint path.
 If no state is given, then the checkpoint will be returned in full.

 • strict (bool) – Whether to enforce that the keys in state match the keys in the checkpoint.